MatthewWid/Whirl/doc/documentation/classes.md

 </span>

 <span class="tI tI-3">
-	The `MobSin.STAGE` constant can be given instead and a new [Stage](#stage) object will be automatically created with the same position and dimensions as the viewport.
+	The `Whirl.STAGE` constant can be given instead and a new [Stage](#stage) object will be automatically created with the same position and dimensions as the viewport.
 </span>

 `.setCamera(<Camera>)`